zingzongzung/BusinessOnChain/readme.md

 ### Notes:

 - The Gasback service module deploys a specific smart contract that:

   - Mints a Gasback token.
   - Associates it with every interactable contract on BoN.
   - Sends the token to the user executing the deployment.

+- Gasback is a system that rewards users with tokens for interactions with the BoN ecosystem.
+As a creator on Shape, you can claim back 80% of sequencer fees users spend interacting with your contracts.
+For more details, refer to the [Gasback Documentation](https://docs.shape.network/documentation/building-on-shape/gasback).

 ## Frontend